MehulSethi23/PortFolio/content/experience.md

       - "Collaborated with the core team to design and develop the OneEd Portal, the customer side website."
       - "Pioneered the development of Comment Section and Front End designs."
       - "Worked with other interns to accelerate the development and deployment of Project OutRemote, Placement portal for students, colleges and industry, where experts can adopt students in college for advisory."
-      - "Single handedly developed Wa-Direct and integrated WhatsApp API to send messages to using phone numbers througout the world."
+      - "Single handedly developed Wa-Direct and integrated WhatsApp API to send messages using phone numbers througout the world."
-      - " Monitor website traffic and recent WhatsApp text sent using Cookies."
+      - " Monitor website traffic and recent WhatsApp texts sent using Cookies."
-      - " Designed the Front-end and Back-end of ViralCouncil, a WebApp for Students to help students enhance their skills based on their interests."
+      - " Designed the Front-end and Back-end of ViralCouncil, a WebApp for Students to help them enhance their skills based on their interests."
       - " Integrated Google Map Places API, and developed SignUp/SignIn flow using Google Authentication ."

   - name: "Web Developer Intern at PlusKlass"